Princesseuh/astro-component-tester/README.md

 # astro-component-tester

 Utility to help you write tests for your Astro components.
 In essence, what it does is create a temporary empty Astro project with only the selected component and then it returns the final output of an Astro build.
-In the future, I hope you add more useful tools for testing your component
+In the future, I hope to add more useful tools for testing your component

 While it's intended to be used when writing tests, you could also use it outside of that usecase, if needed 😄